Why have an assessment for dementia?

 Find out why it is important to have an assessment to test if you have dementia, and the benefits of receiving a diagnosis.

-Dementia is not a normal part of ageing, and so it is important that you discuss any symptoms or changes you have noticed with the GP as soon as you can rather than putting it off.
+Dementia is not a normal part of ageing.
+It is important that you discuss any symptoms or changes you have noticed with the GP as soon as you can rather than putting it off.

-Going through an assessment as early as possible can give you a number of advantages, for example:
+Going through an assessment as early as possible can give you a number of advantages.

 - ruling out other medical conditions that may have similar symptoms, such as depression, chest and urinary tract infections, severe constipation, thyroid problems and vitamin deficiencies

 - ruling out other possible causes of confusion such as poor sight or hearing, emotional changes and upsets (for example, moving house or bereavement), or the side effects of certain drugs (or drug combinations) you may be taking for other conditions

 - having an explanation as to why you’re experiencing your symptoms, so that you can focus on managing them